octimot/StoryToolkitAI/INSTALLATION.md

 normal wav files too.
 Simply press the transcribe or translate buttons and follow the process._

 #### That's it!
-Inside the virtual environment, you should now be able to start the tool from the installation folder:
+You should now be able to start the tool using this command, from your installation folder:

-    py StoryToolkitAI\storytoolkitai
+    venv\Scripts\python StoryToolkitAI\storytoolkitai

-_Note: If you restart your machine or open a new terminal window, you need to activate the virtual environment again before starting the app._ In the installation folder, run:

-    StoryToolkitAI\venv\Scripts\activate.bat
+_Note: Unless you know how virtual environments work, make sure you **always** issue the above command from your installation folder, otherwise the tool will not work._

 ## Running the git version

-From your installation folder, run:
+The below instructions assume you've already opened Terminal or Command Prompt and navigated to your installation folder.
+If you want to run the tool from a different folder and you know what you're doing, make sure you change the below paths accordingly.

 ### On windows:

-    StoryToolkitAI\venv\Scripts\activate.bat
+From your installation folder:

-    py StoryToolkitAI\storytoolkitai
+    venv\Scripts\python StoryToolkitAI\storytoolkitai

 ### On Mac OS:

-    source venv/bin/activate
+From your installation folder:

-    python StoryToolkitAI/storytoolkitai
+    venv/bin/python StoryToolkitAI/storytoolkitai

 The tool should pop up now on the screen

 <img src="help/storytoolkitai_v0.19.0.png" width="600">

 ## Updates on the git version of the tool
+The tool should be able to auto-update itself if you're running the git version and choosing to install the update.

-To update the tool, simply pull the latest changes from the repository.
-For this, you need to go inside the StoryToolkitAI folder from your installation folder and run:
+To update the tool manually, simply pull the latest changes from the repository.
+For this, you need to go inside the StoryToolkitAI folder from your installation folder (`YOUR_INSTALLATION_FOLDER/StoryToolkitAI`) and run:

     git pull